New dimensions with sandwich panel façades

 “In the design phase, people tend to stick to tried and tested, familiar solutions and don’t look into more exciting or fresh options.
 But a job well planned is a job half done, and I believe that several successful examples worldwide will inspire architects and builders to try new things,” says Koivisto.

-Read the latest issue of Betoni magazine
+Read the latest issue of Betoni magazine (with English summaries)

 on Issuu.com: Betoni-lehti 3-2016